• Home

 Get rid of clutter

 For some people, rooms filled with knick-knacks and disorganization increase levels of the stress hormone cortisol that’s in your body.
-When you eliminate the number of items in your dedicated space and strive toward minimalism it may help reduce some of your stress.
+When you eliminate the number of items in your dedicated space and strive toward minimalism it may help create a calming atmosphere.

 Unplug from technology

-It’s important that your relaxation room be free of electronics if possible.
+Your relaxation room must be free of electronics if possible.
 I know that sometimes this is impossible if you live in a small apartment or room.
 It’s easy to turn on the TV or sit in front of your computer for hours.
 Believe me, I have to force myself to turn off the news sometimes.
 You may want to designate certain times of the day to unplug.
 For instance, only watch TV between certain hours and then be diligent about turning it off.
-Play soothing music, a meditation CD,or simply enjoy the silence.
+Play soothing music, or a meditation CD, or simply enjoy the silence.

 Don’t be afraid to spend time alone

 Being alone gives you time to gather your thoughts, get new ideas, and be creative.
-Even though spending time with loved ones has its own health benefits, there are other benefits you get being alone.
-It gives you the opportunity to renew, recharge, and find inspiration.
+Even though spending time with loved ones has its health benefits, there are other benefits you get from being alone.
+It allows you to renew, recharge, and find inspiration.

 Use mindful design techniques to create a relaxing space

 Some rooms in your home are more relaxing than others.
-Simply changing the color of your walls or installing less bright lighting will make it more conducive to relaxation.
+Simply changing the color of your walls or installing mood lighting will make it more conducive to relaxation.

 Psychology of color